-If you are a Resident Indian as per income tax rules, income earned anywhere in the world is taxable in India for you.
+If you are a resident Indian as per the income tax rules, the income earned anywhere in the world is taxable in India for you.
 But how should this income be included in income tax return.
 Let’s find out.

 - To check your Residential Status – click here.

 - If you are a Resident, income earned by you anywhere in the world shall be taxable in India and has to be included in your total income.
 If you are a NRI – click here to read about taxation for NRI.

 - Convert income earned outside India into Indian currency – convert your income in foreign currency into Indian Rupees by using the State Bank of India telegraphic transfer buying rate (TTBR) of the last day of the month before the month in which income is due.
 For example, for converting salary income of June 2014, use the TTBR of the relevant currency for May 2014 and convert your salary into Indian Rupees.